NEWBURY CAMERA CLUB

 2.2 Group 2 Prints (Maryon Knill Trophy)

-The Group 2 print competition accepts prints of a general subject nature, and members may enter up to 3 prints per evening.
-The winner will be the member who gains the highest accumulated score from their ten highest scoring prints (giving a maximum of 100 points).
+The Group 2 print competition accepts prints of a general subject nature, and members may enter up to 2 prints per evening.
+The winner will be the member who gains the highest accumulated score from their ten prints (giving a maximum of 100 points).
 Group 2 is intended for members to gain experience of club competitions, whether they are beginners or more experienced.
 Judges are briefed to provide constructive criticism and encouragement.
 Consequently, the format of group 2 is more friendly and open to experiment than Group 1.
 It is recommended that all new members to the club who have not experienced club competitions enter Group 2 for at least their first couple of seasons.
-The winner of group 2 must move into group 1 the following season.
+The winner of group 2 must move into group 1 the following season and other high scoring members may be invited to move up depending upon numbers in the 2 groups.

 2.3 Projected Digital Images (PDI) (Ted Richards Plate)